-The Report sets out 23 recommendations, all of which include important measures to help halt the decline of capercaillie.
+The Report sets out 25 recommendations, all of which include important measures to help halt the decline of capercaillie and improve their prospects in the long term.
 Phase 2 will put in place the mechanisms to deliver these in practice.
 The success of Phase 2 requires co-ordination of the resources project partners have at our disposal, targeted in locations where the most benefit may be achieved.